-There are certain go-to questions interviewers frequently ask.
-Many of these are the boiler-plate questions you’ll hear in an interview for any job.
-“What made you want to become a dentist, what do you bring to a team,” that kind of thing.
+There are specific go-to questions interviewers frequently ask.
+Many of these are the boiler-plate questions you’ll hear in an interview for any dental job.

-While these questions are fairly predictable, they can still throw you off in the moment if you don’t have answers ready to go.
-Prepare by making a list of questions you think are likely to come up and writing your responses in advance.
+While these questions are relatively predictable, they can still throw you off at the moment if you need more preparation.
+Prepare by making a list of questions you think they’re likely to ask and writing your responses in advance.
 You can even practice your answers if you like!
 Just be sure you don’t start to sound robotic or overly rehearsed.
 Your answers should sound authentic, so try saying them in slightly different wording each time.
 That way, they’ll feel natural.

 2: Research the Practice

 It may seem obvious, but you need to know what you’re walking into when you go to any interview.
-Sometimes, finding your perfect fit can mean many interviews, and the practices can start to blur together.
-Educate yourself on each practice at least a few days in advance of your general dentist job interview.
+Sometimes, finding your perfect fit can mean many interviews, and the practices begin to blur together.
+Educate yourself on each practice at least a few days before your dentist job interview.
 What is their mission?
 What makes them different from other dental practices?

-Learn as much as you can from their website and social media accounts in advance.
-Find reviews from their patients if you can.
+Learn as much as possible from their website and social media accounts in advance.
+Before interviewing, check out reviews from their patients if you can.
 Thorough research might even reveal a few weak spots in the practice!
-This gives you a perfect opportunity to target a very specific idea of what you can bring to the team to fill their needs.
+This gives you a perfect opportunity to target a precise idea of what you can bring to the team to fill their needs.

 Just as you’re scoping out your potential employer online, you can be sure they’re doing the same.
 These days, reviewing an interviewee online is common practice, so be sure you’re making the best possible impression online.
-A good guide post would be to keep content authentic, however, representing your best self professionally.
-When you post, you are displaying your personal brand to patients and the world.
+A good guidepost would be to keep social content authentic, representing your best self professionally.
+You display your personal brand to patients and the world when you post on social media.
 Just because it’s private does not mean it can’t be shared.

-Utilize your socials to showcase some of your proudest achievements.
+Utilize your social accounts to showcase some of your proudest achievements.
 Do you have photos from a volunteer dental outreach event?
-Maybe some articles you’ve written about cutting-edge dental technology… Post them!
+Some articles you’ve written about cutting-edge dental technology?
+Post them!
 Be a top candidate before you ever step in the door and give the best impression you can.

 4: Prepare Questions to Ask

 Remember, you’re not there to beg for a job.
-You’re there to make sure the position they need to fill is a good fit for you.
+You’re there to ensure the position they need to fill is a good fit for you.
 You’ve worked hard and honed your skills.
 You’re fresh and eager to start a new job.
 You’re a catch!
 So don’t just prepare to convince the interviewer you’re a good candidate.
-Also prepare questions to ask them!
+Also, prepare questions to ask them!

 Community Dental Partners believes deeply in the value of a good mentor.
-If you can, work with a mentor in advance to put together some questions to ask at your interview.
+Work with a mentor in advance to put together some questions to ask at your interview.
 Questions should not be anything you could easily find online on your own.
 For example, “Do you work with children” is a great question.
-Unfortunately, most companies will answer this with a simple “yes.”
-Try to avoid simple yes and no questions and ask about the specifics of how they will support you.
-A better way to present this question is to ask, “do you offer doctor support?”
-Then, follow up with, “can you tell me what that looks like?”
+The problem is that most companies will answer this with a simple “yes.”
+Avoid simple yes and no questions and ask how they will support you.
+A better way to present this question is to ask, “Do you offer doctors support?”
+Then, follow up with, “Can you tell me what that looks like?”

-Thoughtful, targeted questions will not only help you ensure the practice is a good fit for you, they will also show the interviewer how much you already know about them.
-It’s just like going on a first date: showing interest in them can make them more interested in you!
+Thoughtful, targeted questions will help you ensure the practice is a good fit for you and show the interviewer how much you already know about them.
+Just like going on a first date, showing interest in them can make them more interested in you!

 5: Be Physically Ready

 You’ve passed board exams, so you know all the rules for preparing for a big event, right?
-General physical preparations for a dentist job interview are no different.
+General physical preparations for a dentist job interview are the same.

-We know you’ve either seen patients all day or been in dental school, but try to make time for self care and rest.
-It might be difficult to sleep the night before a big interview, especially if it’s a practice you’re especially excited about.
-If you have trouble falling asleep, it can help to have everything you will need ready to go.
+We know you’ve seen patients all day or been in dental school, but try to make time for self-care and rest.
+Sleeping the night before a big interview might be difficult, especially if it’s a practice you’re incredibly excited about.
+If you have trouble falling asleep, it can help to have everything you need ready.